My Travel Planning Process: Inspiration, Research, & Realism

 - How to nail down your trip details

-We’re going to dive into the overall process that guides planning below.
-Then you can do a deep-dive into planning individual elements with these posts!
+We’re going to dive into the overall travel planning process that guides me below.
+Then you can do a deep-dive into planning some of the individual elements with these posts!

-This part is hardest for me to give advice on, because only you know why you’re taking a trip and what will make you happiest.
+This part of the process is hardest for me to give advice on, because only you know why you’re taking a trip and what will make you happiest.
 Do you already know where you want to go?
 Well then, you’re set…move on to the next section 🙂

 If not, or even if you just have a general idea, Pinterest is one of my biggest tools at the inspiration stage, and here are some of the steps that I then take.